vsoch/vsoch.github.io/_posts/2019/2019-02-01-pull-request-action.md

 ## Pull Request from Branch Action

-I've put together the [pull-request-action](https://github.com/vsoch/pull-request-action) action that serves one purpose - when a branch (that you have specified) is pushed to or updated, it will open a pull request for it.
+I've put together the <a href=https://github.com/vsoch/pull-request-action" target="_blank">pull-request-action</a>
+GitHub action that serves one purpose - when a branch (that you have specified) is pushed to or updated, it will open a pull request for it.
 That's it!
 Here is what to add to your .github/main.workflow
 file: